 Research in Schools

 If research is to be conducted with students in government schools then permission must be sought first from both the relevant Department of Education and the individual schools through the principal.
 In the case of private schools the permission of the principal may suffice.
-Please consult the Research in Schools guidelines.
+Please consult the Research with school-aged children guidance page.

 Working With Vulnerable People Accreditation